rucamzu/NoLoops/README.md

 ## Motivation

-I dislike loops.
-Loops encourage imperative code, which I dislike even more so.
-Whenever I can, which is pretty much always but in the more performance-sensitive places, I very much rather using [LINQ][microsoft-linq] expressions instead.
+I don't like loops very much.
+Loops encourage imperative code, which I don't like very much either.
+Whenever possible, which is pretty much always but in the more performance-sensitive places, I very much rather using [LINQ][microsoft-linq] expressions instead.

 Still, LINQ has its limitatons.

 ## Overview

 *NoLoops* is a collection of extension methods for the [`IEnumerable<T>`][microsoft-ienumerable] and [`IAsyncEnumerable<T>`][microsoft-iasyncenumerable] interfaces, that I needed at one point and found LINQ lacked.

 ## Using *NoLoops*